-The scientific method as a method of intervention to improve the character education of elementary school students is more directed to the affective domain in the field of social sciences.
-The scientific method, however, is not only used by natural science teachers that prefer the cognitive domain.
 Students' character is built from the aspects of feelings, behavior, and reasoning.
 Therefore, it is necessary to design and reformulate the syntax of the scientific method as an important variable in character education.
 Further research is also needed, especially to create a questionnaire to measure students' character that is more standardized and includes more comprehensive measures of character.

-The discussion of the issues examined in this study is not yet complete because the relationships between the character-forming aspects can be measured separately as possible independent variables.
+The discussion of the issues examined in this study is not yet complete because the relationships between the character- forming aspects can be measured separately as possible independent variables.
 The causal relationship of two variables requires further research in order to identify which of the variables change as a result of the relationship.

 The empirical data of this study could not establish whether students' character generated by the scientific method changed over time.
 This study also did not prove how the three aspects of character formation significantly relate to character.
-The relationship between these three aspects as described in this study has been identified to explain how the aspects of character can produce a significant change in character.
+The relationship between these three aspects as described this has identified to explain how the aspects of character can produce a significant change in character.